dillonsvincent/atra-docs/index.rst

 Welcome to Atra Blackchain Services (ABS) Documentation.

-Visit our website for accesss to the Atra Console https://atra.io
+Visit our website for more infomation on our services https://atra.io

 .. toctree::
 	:maxdepth: 2